csegura/portera/readme.md

 ![Sample Web](/docs/portera_web.gif)

-**portera sessions** are stored on local machine storage you can delete this using "clear session" button on top.
+**portera sessions** are stored in the browser in your local machine storage you can delete this using "clear session" button on top, meanwhile you can clear your screen using "clear" button, but session will be alive.

 By default **portera** show json at level 3, you can change this using an argument in the url with the parameter `?l=`.
-Experiment with others like `?l=0` or `?l=5`
+Try others like `?l=0` or `?l=5`

 `http://localhost:3001/?l=2`

-_ms_ displayed on log page are time between calls in your program, the time is taken prior to emit the event
+_ms_ displayed on the right of the log page are time made between calls in your source program, the time is taken before to emit the event

 ## Use

-To redirect your output to portera you need import portera module in your project
+To redirect your output to **portera** you need import portera module in your project

 ```js
 const portera = require("portera");